Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Introduction

 \section{Introduction}

 Gamma-ray astronomy, and more generally multimessenger astronomy, provides powerful probes of thermally produced non-asymmetric particle dark matter (DM), in particular scenarios in which DM self-annihilation proceeds through $s$-wave processes\footnote{In the non-relativistic regime that prevails since before chemical decoupling, the DM annihilation cross section can usually be expanded in powers of $v^2=v_{\rm rel}^2/4$, which directly relates to an expansion in partial waves \cite{GriestEtAl1990}.
-Accordingly, we generically refer to $s$-wave processes as those giving a velocity-independent annihilation rate, while $p$-wave processes induce a $\langle v^2\rangle$-dependent annihilation rate.} \cite{Bergstroem2000,BringmannEtAl2012c,LavalleEtAl2012,FornasaEtAl2015} --- we generically refer to this kind of scenarios as the weakly-interacting massive particle (WIMP) paradigm \cite{Bergstroem2009,Feng2010,ArcadiEtAl2017,BottaroEtAl2022}.
+Accordingly, we generically refer to $s$-wave processes as those giving a velocity-independent annihilation rate, while $p$-wave processes come with a $\langle v^2\rangle$-dependent annihilation rate.} \cite{Bergstroem2000,BringmannEtAl2012c,LavalleEtAl2012,FornasaEtAl2015} --- we generically refer to this kind of scenarios as the weakly-interacting massive particle (WIMP) paradigm \cite{Bergstroem2009,Feng2010,ArcadiEtAl2017,BottaroEtAl2022}.
 Searches in the local universe are nicely complemented by early-universe probes, for instance those deriving from analyses of the cosmic-microwave background (CMB) radiation \cite{Slatyer2016}.
 Current constraints disfavor DM particle masses below $\sim 50$~GeV with canonical cross sections annihilating into a variety of standard-model final states \cite{Slatyer2021}.
-Indirect searches, namely the searches for DM annihilation or decay signals in astrophysical probes, are sensitive to parts of the parameter space usually hidden to direct searches, \ie~searches for DM particle collisions onto nuclear targets in underground detectors, due to the different velocity dependencies arising when Feynman diagrams are rotated from annihilation to elastic collision --- with the exception of $p$-wave annihilation into quarks, which can be efficiently probed by direct searches.
+Indirect searches, namely the searches for DM annihilation or decay signals in astrophysical probes, are sensitive to parts of the parameter space usually hidden to direct searches (and vice versa), \ie~searches for DM particle collisions onto nuclear targets in underground detectors, due to the different velocity dependencies arising when Feynman diagrams are rotated from annihilation to elastic collision --- for instance, a $p$-wave annihilation into quarks can usually be efficiently probed by direct searches.
 Hence, deepening the exploration on both fronts is the best way to validate or exclude the thermal DM scenario.